 I am a retired school teacher who breeds and shows horses.
 I have taught ESL overseas.
-My husband works away and my 17 yr old daughter is in her last year of high school.
 We are a busy active family who travel and compete with our horses.

 Planting, harvesting and processing fruits and vegetables.
 Cleaning house.
 Housesitter.